sarub0b0/kubetui/README.md

 pod:app container:nginx log:401
 ```

-When entering `?` or `help` in the log query form, the help popup will be displayed.
+When entering `?` or `help` in the log query form, the help dialog will be displayed.

 ### Supported Queries